sopida-chotwanwirach/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### Apr

-This is the legacy/simple basic auth config.
-It supports the APR hashing algorithm and an inline userlist.
 If 'apr' is defined, 'encryption' and 'user_source' must not be defined or the config will fail validation

 ```yaml